Countly/countly-server/README.md

 ##What's Countly?
 Countly is an innovative, real-time, open source mobile analytics application.
 It collects data from mobile phones, and visualizes this information to analyze mobile application usage and end-user behavior.
+There are two parts of Countly: the server that collects and analyzes data, and mobile SDK that sends this data (for iOS & Android).

 ##How do I install Countly Server?